firefly-iii/firefly-iii.org/full-description.md

 ## Bills

-Rent.
-Comes back every month.
-Create a bill and Firefly will not only match new withdrawals to bills but also show you which bills are still due and which ones aren't.
+Your rent, phone bill and other monthly (yearly) repeating expenses can be tracked using [bills](/bills/).
+Create a [bill](/bills/) and Firefly will help you keep track of such repeating expenses.

 ## Reports